 This is a document that can be used to record payment for the successful delivery of an item to a specific destination.

-Documents such as this are used for describing the contents of a package so that the receiver of an order can confirm that they got everything a shipper has sent them.
+Use a Packing Slip to describe the contents of a package so that the receiver of an order can confirm that they got everything you've sent them.